Why people use Retatrutide for Type 2 diabetes

 Evidence tier: RCT (late-stage).
 Late-stage human trials are reporting; FDA review pending.
 Real evidence, near-final.

 - Phase-2 trial showed A1C drops of up to 2.0 percentage points at 36 weeks.
+The pivotal Phase-3 diabetes trial (TRIUMPH-2) is expected to read out Q2 to Q3 2026.

 - Comparable or slightly better A1C control than Tirzepatide head-to-head.